revolunet/revolunet.github.io/source/_posts/2013-09-30-extending-topcoat-css-framework.markdown

 ## Introduction

-[Topcoat.io](http://topcoat.io) is the new kid on the block of the CSS frameworks.
-It's the first one that's built for performance from the ground up, thanks to the constant performance tracking using Chrome telemetry, which makes it a tool of choice to build your mobile applications UI.
-Its also pure CSS, so its easy to integrate with any Javascript framework.
+[Topcoat.io](http://topcoat.io) is the new kid on the block of the CSS-only frameworks.
+It's the first one that's built for performance from the ground up, thanks to the constant performance tracking using Chrome telemetry, which makes it a tool of choice to build your mobile applications UI.It is also easy to theme and customize thanks to a smart CSS organisation and a powerful toolchain.

 Topcoat has been built for the future, thanks to solid conventions and a cutting-edge javascript architecture, and more goodness :